top of page

 Who We Are

-Ryan Lawrence was a spirited individual who had more strength than anyone could imagine.
-His life ended at 21 years old due to complications from Tourette's syndrome, but his strength has been passed on to help us create a foundation and act on his behalf to support research, treatments and advocacy.
+Ryan Lawrence was a spirited individual who had more strength than the average individual.
+Whether it was school, sports or accepting and coping with his life with Tourette's, he lived with unimaginable stress each day.
+His life ended at 21 years old due to complications from Tourette's syndrome and undiagnosed cardiomyopathy, but his strength and love has been passed on to help us create a foundation and act on his behalf to support research, treatment and advocacy for Tourette's Syndrome.

 Our foundation stands to make a difference for individuals suffering with Tourette's Syndrome.
 Our strength lies not in the words we stand by, but the actions of our initiatives.